 But will it be good for us too?

-The truth is that the best solution is to learn to recognize self the functionality and quality of the product we just took from the shelf.
+The truth is that the best solution is to learn to recognize by itself the functionality and quality of the product we just took off the shelf.

 I know, you're going to be protesting, "You can't have to get a degree to choose the next cream!"
 But it's nothing that difficult!
-With the pages of this blog, FGM04 wants to guide you through thand thebels that you find on the packaging of each product.
-Above all, you can decide by yourself Which product is worth your money!
+With the pages of this blog, FGM04 wants to guide you through the labels that you find on the packaging of each product.
+Most importantly, you will be able to decide by yourselves which product is worth your money!

 Done?
 Fine!
 So are we autonomous?
 Not yet...
 Would you invite Mr. Vanillyl Butyl Ether to dinner?
 I guess you'd like to know who it is first.
 Here we get to the heart of the matter, because we have to find out what the substances that make up a cosmetic product are and how they act.